 - Students and their family must reside within the Edmonds School District boundaries.

 - Interested parents must attend a Madrona Parent Information Tour.
 These tours are offered four times a year.
-Tour dates are listed below and you may call the school office (425) 431-7979 for times and additional information.
+You may call the school office (425) 431-7979 for the next tour date.

 - Siblings of current students are granted priority and are offered available positions before new students are enrolled.